 - Semifinalists will be selected and the faculty designated as references will be asked to fill out a confidential rating sheet for the applicant.

 - Based on the applications and references, finalists will be interviewed by the S-SDE directors.
-20 – 30 awardees will be chosen for the program.

 The scholarships will be highly competitive and provide generous support.
 Therefore, the performance of the awardees is expected to be commensurate.
 Recipients of the scholarships will be required to make good progress through their academic program.
 Although a scholarship is awarded for 2 semesters, the recipient will be evaluated after the first semester.
 Poor performance will result in the second semester award being rescinded.
 Awardees will take a 1-hour seminar class that will provide structure for mentorship and additional training.
 Faculty and student mentors will help awardees select appropriate coursework (ECE and other electives), projects, and internships.